cannandev/growth/_work/case-study-mint-creative-co.md

 tags: [research, prototypes]
 category: [Case Study]
 ---
+MINT Creative Co is an Atlanta pet photography/portrait studio that also creates content for pet-friendly brands.
+We are building an app that will empower clients to take professional photos.
+Keep reading to understand the user-centered process.

 ## Overview
 **Built a clickable mobile app prototype called PawfectPic&trade; for [MINT Creative Co](mintcreativeco.com), a pet photography/design studio with over 1200 Instagram followers.
 Prioritized providing an easy and informative interface for social media influencers.**